 The next beginning class will start September 3, 2014.
 The beginning/intermediate class runs from 6:45 to 8:30 PM each Wednesday and is held in the "Vitality Center" at 18980 County Hwy D, between West Lima and Bloom City.
 More generally, this location is between Richland Center and LaFarge, WI.
 Click here for a map

 If you have studied with me previously and are interested in a refresher, you are invited to join the advanced class that meets on Wednesdays from 5:00 to 6:45 PM, or the beginner/intermediate class which starts at 6:45.
 Each September, the previous beginner/intermediate group joins the advanced group to make room for the new beginners.

-Please note the following adjustments to the on-going every Wednesday T’ai Chi schedule: No class will be held on June 25, July 16, and August 6, 2014.
+Please note the following adjustment to the on-going every Wednesday T’ai Chi schedule: No class will be held on August 6, 2014.

 Please contact Lyrea with any inquiries about T'ai Chi.
 Call (608) 383-3589 or click here to send an email.

 The Wu Style T'ai Chi Ch'uan class activates and fosters the flow of Chi/Qi (vital life force) in the body, allowing participants to access health benefits, a sense of well-being and tranquility of mind.
 T’ai Chi Ch’uan is an ancient oriental exercise discipline characterized by graceful flowing movements done at a slow tempo with gentle shifts of weight from one side of the body to the other.
 During the practice, the mind and body are harmonized through a kind of concentrated but relaxed attention.
 T’ai Chi is both an external and internal art, and has been called “meditation in motion.”
 There is mounting evidence that T’ai Chi may assist in lowering blood pressure, preventing falls in the elderly, and easing a variety of other conditions.